Electronic Aids for Daily Living

 These remotes are for individuals who can’t operate standard buttons and don’t have strong voices, but want to control their television.

 - Ablenet Relax: Controls one TV, VCR or any other device that uses infrared.
-Provides auditory and visual feedback and controls eight functions with a single switch, throughscanning.
-Note: has adjustable scanning speed.
+Provides auditory and visual feedback and controls eight functions with a light touch, through scanning.
+Note: Has adjustable scanning speed and includes an internal, rechargeable battery.

 - TV Remote Module: Ideal for those with impaired fine motor coordination.
 Remotely gives separate switch access for five functions.